CusinM15/reservation_app/documentation/en/migracija_oblak.md

 # ☁️ Cloud Migration — Options

-> Discussion document.
-Nothing is decided until we say otherwise.

 Currently the app **runs at home** on 2 HP laptops with k3s.
 This means: hardware will eventually fail, someone has to handle k3s upgrades, Longhorn, CNPG, backups, MetalLB, networking, power outages, etc. Below are possible alternatives to offload maintenance responsibility.

 ---